vjelic/bert-glog-fork/README.md

 In additional, this parameter can be adjusted:
 * The number of GPUs used.

-### C. LAMB Optimizer
+### C. LAMB and Nesterov Optimizer

 LAMB “Layer-wise Adaptive Moments optimizer for Batch training” is implemented as an optional feature.
+Nesterov optimization can be used with either ADAM or LAMB.
-To use the LAMB optimizer, please run `pre_training.py` with the `--optimizer_type` commandline option set to `lamb`.
+To use the these optimizer, please run `pre_training.py` with the `--optimizer_type` commandline option set to the following:
-If left unset or set to `adam`, the pre-training uses the ADAM optimizer by default.
+* adam - ADAM optimizer (default if nothing is specified),
+* lamb - LAMB optimizer,
+* nadam - Nesterov ADAM optimizer, or
+* nlamb - Nesterov LAMB.

+### D. TensorFlow v2

+The code is converted to use TensorFlow v2.
+The proper version of TensorFlow should be installed on node to run the code on, or in the docker container to be used.

 ## Below is the original Google README